greg-raven/Department-21/_posts/2009-08-19-headlines-and-the-dead-art-of-proofreading.md

 **Red Tape Holds Up New Bridges**

-You mean there’s something stronger than duct tape?
+You mean there's something stronger than duct tape?

 ————————-